8-Waste/Springboard/Capstone 2 - Fútbol/README.md

 * Processing the video is time consuming
 * The required hardware and software are expensive.

 My Capstone 2 project will focus on identifying a targeted player using facial recognition.
-I will initially focus on identifying the target player in photos and post project transition to video and including teammates.
+I will initially focus on identifying the target player in photos and post project transition to video and teammates.

 ## The dataset
 The dataset is self generated from high school soccer matches.
-I used one dataset from to supplement my Faces vs Objects (non-faces).
+I used one dataset to supplement my Faces vs Objects (non-faces) model.
 The dataset can be downlaoded [here](http://www.vision.caltech.edu/pmoreels/Datasets/Home_Objects_06/).

 ## Folder content
 **root:** The DataStory.